Quick search filter for DELL servers

 Types of RAID arrays, advantages and disadvantages

-RAID (Redundant Array of Independent Disks) is a technology used to increase the performance and/or reliability of data storage.
-The abbreviation stands for "redundant array of independent disks".
+RAID (Redundant Array of Independent Disks) is a technology used to improve the performance and/or reliability of data storage.
+The acronym stands for "redundant array of independent disks".

 A RAID system consists of two or more disks working in parallel.
-These can be hard drives, but recently there is a trend to use SSD (solid state storage) technology.
+These can be hard drives, but recently there has been a trend towards using SSD (solid-state drive) technology.
 There are different levels of RAID, each optimized for a specific situation.
-They are not standardized by an industry group or standardization committee.
-This explains why companies sometimes make up their own unique numbers and implementations.
+They are not standardized by an industry group or standards committee.
+This explains why companies sometimes come up with their own unique numbers and implementations.

 RAID 1 - mirroring

-RAID 10 is a combination of mirroring and alternating
+RAID 10 - a combination of mirroring and striping

-The software to perform the RAID functions and drive management can be located on a separate controller board (hardware RAID controller) or can simply be a driver.
+The software to perform RAID functions and manage the disks may be located on a separate controller board (hardware RAID controller) or may simply be a driver.
 Some versions of Windows, such as Windows Server 2012, as well as Mac OS X, include software RAID functionality.
-Hardware RAID controllers cost more than pure software, but they also offer better performance, especially with RAID 5 and 6.
+Hardware RAID controllers are more expensive than pure software, but they also offer better performance, especially with RAID 5 and 6.

-RAID systems can be used with multiple interfaces, including SCSI, IDE, SATA, or FC (Fiber Channel).
+RAID systems can be used with several interfaces, including SCSI, IDE, SATA, or FC (Fibre Channel).
 There are systems that use SATA drives for internal use, but have a FireWire or SCSI interface for the host system.

-Sometimes disks in a storage system are defined as JBOD, which means "just a set of disks".
-This means that these drives do not use a specific RAID level and act as stand-alone drives.
-This is often done for drives that contain swap files or spooled data.
+Sometimes, drives in a storage system are defined as JBOD, which stands for "just a set of drives."
+This means that these drives do not use a specific RAID level and act as standalone drives.
+This is often done for drives that contain paging files or spooled data.

-In a RAID 0 system, data is divided into blocks that are written to all disks in the array.
-When using multiple drives at the same time (minimum 2), this provides excellent I/O performance.
-This performance can be improved by using multiple controllers, ideally one controller per drive.
+In RAID 0, data is divided into blocks that are written to all disks in the array.
+When multiple disks (at least 2) are used simultaneously, this provides excellent I/O performance.
+This performance can be improved by using multiple controllers, ideally one controller per disk.

 Advantages